JessMair/Tots-Play/README.md

 I used google fonts to discover and use fonts that I felt portrayed a playful yet well organised impression.
 I decided on Playtone One for the headings and Source Sans Pro as these two fonts compliment one another.
 These fonts were found on Google fonts.

+## Features For The Future
+Below are features that I would have liked to add but have been unable to do so yet due to time constraints and not having the knowledge to do so yet either.
+-	I will add a video of Tots play instead of the image of the apparatus to give the user a better scope of the size of Tots Play and all it has to offer.
+This is as some people prefer to see  things visually than read about it.
+-	I would like to add a google map image of the location of Tots Play to the footer, so the user has a visual of where the address is on a map.
+-	Also a live link embedded in the address, when clicked on gives an option to open google maps to show location of address on their map.

 # Technologies used
 - [HTML5](https://en.wikipedia.org/wiki/HTML) for markup